mitchcapper/sandboxie-docs/Content/SandboxieIni.md

 Some aspects of the operation of Sandboxie can be altered or fine-tuned through the use of a human-readable textual configuration file called Sandboxie.ini.
 This section describes the structure and contents of the file.

 As a general rule, manual editing of the configuration file is discouraged.
-You are advised to use [Sandboxie Control](SandboxieControl.md) to make configuration changes.
-See [Sandbox Settings](SandboxSettings.md).
+You are advised to use the Sandboxie Plus Agent [Sandboxie Plus](SandboxiePlus.md)  to make configuration changes (or for Classic, [Sandboxie Control](SandboxieControl.md)).
+See [Sandbox Settings](SBPlusSandboxSettings.md) for more details on editing the file directly in the Sandboxie Agent.

 ## Location